aleshaleksey/fansys23/08-spell-list.md

 |Concentration|local|
 |Save|CHA (avoid effects), DEX (no damage)|

 **Description**: The caster summons a mote of light and binds it to a valid target, giving it the "glowing" condition.
 An unwilling target may break the effect with a successful CHA save, thus ending the spell.
-The mote sheds bright light in 40ft and dim light in total radius of 100ft.
+The mote sheds bright light within 40ft and dim light in a total radius of 100ft.

 Incorporeal ["undead"](10-conditions-types.md#profane-1) and ["fiends"](10-conditions-types.md#profane-1) have disadvantage on attacks and saves within the radius of the bright light.